brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-02-handling-http-get-requests-in-java-servlets.md

----
-layout: post
-title: Handling HTTP GET Requests in Java Servlets
+# Handling HTTP GET Requests in Java Servlets
----

 Earlier, we've <a href="/2008/java-servlets-an-introduction/">introduced you to Java Servlets</a> -- what they are, life cycle, advantages.
 Let's move ahead with Java Servlets and get some simple code to handle the HTTP GET Request to show you how to write a servlet.